EmblocSoft/PostgreSQL-DBA/PostgreSQL DBA (v17, 16, 15, 14, 13).md

 ALTER TABLE books ENABLE ROW LEVEL SECURITY;

 CREATE ROLE dystopian_group WITH LOGIN;

 GRANT SELECT ON books TO dystopian_group;

 CREATE POLICY select_dystopian_fiction_policy ON books FOR SELECT TO dystopian_group
 USING (true)
 USING (genre = 'Dystopian Fiction');

 CREATE ROLE romantic_group WITH LOGIN;

 GRANT SELECT ON books TO romantic_group;

 CREATE POLICY select_romantic_fiction_policy ON books FOR SELECT TO romantic_group
 USING (genre = 'Romantic Fiction');

 -- Create USER alice and assign to admin group
-CREATE USER alice WITH ENCRYPTED PASSWORD 'alice_password'; GRANT books_admin_group TO alice;
+CREATE USER alice WITH ENCRYPTED PASSWORD 'alice_password';

+GRANT books_admin_group TO alice;

--- Create USER peter and assign to Literary Group CREATE USER peter WITH ENCRYPTED PASSWORD 'peter_password';
+CREATE USER peter WITH ENCRYPTED PASSWORD 'peter_password';

 GRANT literary_group TO peter;

--- Create USER john and assign to Dystopian Group CREATE USER john WITH ENCRYPTED PASSWORD 'john_password';
+CREATE USER john WITH ENCRYPTED PASSWORD 'john_password';

 GRANT dystopian_group TO john;

--- Create USER susan and assign to Romantic Group CREATE USER susan WITH ENCRYPTED PASSWORD 'susan_password';
+CREATE USER susan WITH ENCRYPTED PASSWORD 'susan_password';
 GRANT romantic_group TO susan;